-- 1. Remove the wheel and brake pads to prevent contamination. - 2.
-Push the caliper pistons back into their bores and insert a spacer between the pistons to prevent them coming out during the bleed operation. - 3.
-If necessary reposition the brake lever so that the lever and master cylinder is horizontal to the ground. - 4.
-Remove the master cylinder cap (item 4) using a 2mm allen key.
-Then remove the rubber diaphragm. - 5.
-Place the closed end of an 8mm spanner over the bleed nipple on the brake caliper.
-Fit a length of clear plastic hose (approximately 30cm) onto the bleed nipple and place the free end into an empty container.
-The hose should be a snug fit and not fall off, the free end does not need to be submerged under brake fluid. - 6.
-Fill the master cylinder reservoir with brake fluid. - 7.
+- 6. Fill the master cylinder reservoir with brake fluid. - 7.
 Open the bleed nipple a 1/4 turn.
 Slowly pull the brake lever to the handle bars and hold.
 Close the bleed nipple.
-Release the lever.
-Caution, squeezing the lever too fast will cause brake fluid to squirt out of the master cylinder. - 8.
+Release the lever. - 8.
 Repeat step 8 until no air is seen coming out of the bleed nipple.
 You will need to keep refilling the reservoir during this operation.
 Caution, if bleeding a rear brake be careful not to spill brake fluid onto the front brake caliper and disc. - 9.
-Ensure the pistons are fully retracted in the caliper, the pistons may require manually pressing back. - 10.Place a rag around the master cylinder to catch any spillage and fill the master cylinder to just below the top surface. - 11.Place the diaphragm into the master cylinder and allow the fluid to overflow.
+Ensure the pistons are fully retracted in the caliper, the pistons may require manually pressing back. - 10.
+Place a rag around the master cylinder to catch any spillage and fill the master cylinder to just below the top surface. - 11.
+Place the diaphragm onto the master cylinder by rolling it across the top of the master cylinder and allow the fluid to overflow.
 Close the bleed nipple and remove the bleed hose.
 Caution, do not over tighten the bleed nipple.
 Wipe away any spilt fluid from the caliper and lever. - 12.
 Fit the master cylinder cap and gently tighten with a 2mm allen key.
 Caution, do not over tighten cap as you are only sealing the rubber diaphragm. - 13.
 Replace the pads and insert the wheel.
 Pull the lever several times to allow the pads to reset themselves to the disc. - 14.
 Check the brake for correct function and that there are no any system leaks.